 A look at US-Russia summits of the past

-In this June 4, 1961 file photo, Soviet Premier Khrushchev gestures with both hands as he greets President John Kennedy on Kennedy's arrival at Soviet Embassy in Vienna.
-At center is Soviet Foreign Minister Andrei Gromyko.
+When U.S. and Russian presiden... .
+FILE - In this June 4, 1961 file photo, Soviet Premier Khrushchev gestures with both hands as he greets President John Kennedy on Kennedy's arrival at Soviet Embassy in Vienna.

 Comments